 Participants travelling on the ASA ‘designated’ morning flight will be transferred from the airport to our heritage hotel, a 19th-century sandstone mansion, which is in the historic area of Battery Point and a short stroll from Salamanca Place’s Georgian warehouses that now house galleries and boutiques.
 Those taking alternative flights should meet the group ready for our afternoon tour.

-We end the day with some welcome drinks at the hotel.
+We end the day with Welcome Drinks at the hotel.
 (Overnight Lenna of Hobart Hotel)

 Day 2: Sunday 18 November, Hobart – Huon Valley – Glazier’s Bay – Hobart